Synthetixio/SIPs/content/sccp/sccp-307.md

 - `createPool(7,[ThalesPoolOwnerAddress])`
 - `setPoolName(7, “Thales Pool”)`

-Register a new v3 Market, “Thales Market”, to be collateralized by the Thales Pool:
+Register three new v3 Markets, “Thales Market”, "Overtime Singles Market" and "Overtime Parlays Market" to be collateralized by the Thales Pool:
 - `registerMarket([addressOfNewThalesMarket])`
+- `registerMarket([addressOfNewOvertimeSinglesMarket])`
+- `registerMarket([addressOfNewOvertimeParlayssMarket])`
 - `setMarketMinDelegateTime` = 2 weeks
 - `minimumCredit` = capital utilization rate of underlying AMM * amount deposited to the AMM by the v3 market

-The Thales Market will leverage sUSD credit against the Thales Pool collateral, despoit it into the underlying AMMs as an LP position, and periodically distribute yield or loss back to the Thales Pool.
+Each of the three Markets will leverage sUSD credit against the Thales Pool collateral, desposit it into the underlying AMMs as LP positions, and periodically distribute yields or losses back to the Thales Pool.

 ## Motivation